cybercrak/CafeMenu/README.md

 # CafeMenu
-A trial project usinh HTML &amp; CSS
+A trial project using HTML & CSS